 A commercial insurance policy must be issued by a company licensed by the Texas Department of Insurance to underwrite workers’ compensation policies or be purchased from Texas Mutual Insurance Company.
-Insureon helps small business owners compare quotes from leading insurers licensed in Texas with a free online application tool.
+Insureon helps small business owners compare quotes from leading insurers licensed in Texas with a free online application.

 Workers’ compensation rates are based on classification codes that convey the level of risk associated with a job.
 The codes are established by the commissioner of insurance, the insurer’s own system of classification (on file with TDI), or the National Council on Compensation Insurance (NCCI) classification system.

-There are three aspects to workers’ compensation insurance in Texas:
+There are three types of workers’ compensation benefits in Texas:

 For serious injuries or illnesses, a worker could be eligible to receive lifetime medical benefits, which would prohibit the insurance company from settling for a certain amount of money or time for treatment.

 Within the income benefit, an injured employee can be eligible for:

 The Texas Workers' Compensation Act also allows for lifetime income benefits for severe permanent injuries, including loss of sight in both eyes.